-All documents must be submitted at least two weeks before the start of the semester to allow plenty of time for the ordering of textbooks in alternative format, scheduling of notetakers, distribution of equipment, scheduling of interpreters and scheduling of testing accommodations.
+All requests should be submitted at least two weeks before the start of the semester to allow plenty of time for the ordering of textbooks in alternative format, scheduling of note takers, distribution of equipment, scheduling of interpreters and scheduling of testing accommodations.

 - All documentation must be administered within the last three years.

 - All documentation must be on file before services are provided.